devrand/wildfire_viz_demo/README.md

 You need only *numpy & matplotlib* to run this demo

-Used in mass processing of images for a project about field fires (mainly due to stubble burning) in Ukraine by Texty.org.ua
+Used in mass processing of images for a project about field fires (mainly due to stubble burning) in Ukraine, by Texty.org.ua The project will be published in very short time